fibbojs/fibbo/docs/guide/2d/polygons.md

 # Polygons

-Fibbo provides a simple way to create polygons in 2D.
+Polygons are a fundamental part of 2D graphics.
+They are used to create shapes like rectangles, circles, and more complex shapes.

+## What is a polygon ?

+A polygon is a 2D shape that is made up of straight lines.
+It is a type of [polytope](https://en.wikipedia.org/wiki/Polytope) in two dimensions.

-For now, only 2 types of polygons are supported: rectangles and circles.
+For now, only 2 types of polygons are supported by Fibbo : rectangles and circles.

 ## Rectangles